 - The Art Ability Committee of volunteers kick-off event planning with a spring meeting.

-- The initial jurying of submitted work, led by the Curator and including the Director of Art Ability and Committee Chairpersons, is completed by late July.
+- The initial jurying of submitted work, led by the Curator and includes members of the Art Ability committee, artists and art scholars, is completed by late July.

 - Artist acceptance letters and packets of instructions are mailed in early August.
 Inventory lists are finalized.